-How to make Beeswax Tart Melts
+How to make Beeswax Melts (A Natural and Easy Recipe)

 Please note that this post contains affiliate links to products I either used in this post or that I believe you may find helpful during your project.

 One of my favorite things to do to make my home more inviting is to melt tarts.
 I love the ambiance, aromas, and different varieties of wax melts on the market.
 Sadly, not all are created equally and some are even toxic for our homes.
 Since I have been working on making my home more “green” and environmentally friendly, I decided to make a batch of Beeswax Melts.